ElektraInitiative/libelektra/doc/contrib/documentation.md

 > Takeaway:
 > Every document must have a clear target group (user, developer or contributor).
-> Sometimes it is clear from the directory sometimes it must be explicitly stated,
+> Sometimes it is clear from the directory sometimes it must be explicitly stated, e.g. tutorials.
-> e.g. tutorials.

 ## Orientation

 Each documentation should clearly be oriented to one of these 3 directions:

 1. learning-oriented: first introduction is done via tutorials, it teaches the basics.
 2. information-oriented: the README.md and API docs together are the references: they cover everything that someone needs to know about a [module](/doc/help/elektra-glossary.md).
-3. understanding-oriented: the [doc/decisions](/doc/decisions) explain the "Why?" something is done as it is done (Rationale).
+3. understanding-oriented: the [doc/decisions](/doc/decisions) explain the "Why?": something is done as it is done (Rationale).

 In literature there is also goal-oriented but we prefer learning-oriented approaches.
 E.g. of course you might have the goal to write a new plugin.
 But why not also learn about plugins while creating a new plugin?

 > Takeaway:
-> Don't try to combine different orientations in one document,
-> instead split your documentation up in e.g. a README.md (information),
+> Don't try to combine different orientations in one document, instead split your documentation up in e.g. a README.md (information), tutorial (learning), decisions (understanding).
-> tutorial (learning),
-> decisions (understanding).

 ## Criteria